AG Bell School-Age Financial Aid Program

 Note: While membership in AG Bell is not required, preference may be given to AG Bell members.

-Letters of notification will be mailed to all eligible applicants – those who were selected as well as those who were not selected to receive an award.
+Once an application is received, it is screened for eligibility and completeness.
+Eligible applications will be forwarded to the award selection committee for review; ineligible applications will be discarded.
+The review process will take approximately 8 to 10 weeks.
+Once the selection of awards has been made by the committee, letters of notification will be mailed to all eligible applicants – those who were selected as well as those who were not selected to receive an award.

 Do You Have Questions?

 Click here to see the most commonly asked questions about AG Bell's Financial Aid Programs.
-If you still have a question or would clarification, please send us an email.
+If you still have a question or would like clarification, please send us an email.
 Responses may take up to three business days, so please plan accordingly when submitting your email.